ghiscoding/aurelia-slickgrid/docs/migrations/migration-to-8.x.md

 ##### Flatpickr cons:
   - barely supported (lots of opened PR but nothing merged for the past 2 years)
-  - not fully ESM ready (it's only partially ESM, for example it is detected as CJS in Angular-Slickgrid and requires an exception in `allowedCommonJsDependencies`)
+  - not fully ESM ready (it's only partially ESM, for example it is detected as CJS in Aurelia-Slickgrid and requires an exception in `allowedCommonJsDependencies`)
   - styling could be a bit more modern (the use of native select/input to change year/month/time is a bit outdated and basic)
   - date range selection is not very user friendly (UX)